sbryngelson/group-docs/phd-syllabus/doing-research.md

 #### Non-research Work

 Beyond research activities, you should expect to spend time on various other tasks in a sustained or intermittent manner.
 These activities should be considered part of your academic work, and fit into your work week.
-Such tasks may include: reviewing papers (often referred by me); participating in review committees (later years); applying for internships and fellowships; reading papers and books; participating in conferences, workshop, retreats, and other academic events; volunteering in or help organize (later years) conference, workshops, seminars and other events; work to support the academic community goals such as broadening participation; attending seminars; doing classwork; doing TA work (when relevant); doing non-PhD-related GRA work (rare, as noted above); doing student committee work (e.g. “PhD social committee”) and department committee work (usually voluntary, e.g. member of the faculty search committee); outreach work (e.g. report or op-ed based on your research); advising others (e.g. Masters/Undergraduates/interns working on your projects); writing professional email.
+Such tasks may include:
+* reviewing papers (often referred by me)
+* participating in review committees (later years)
+* applying for internships and fellowships
+* reading papers and books
+* participating in conferences, workshop, retreats, and other academic events
+* volunteering in or help organize (later years) conference, workshops, seminars and other events
+* work to support the academic community goals such as broadening participation
+* attending seminars
+* doing classwork
+* doing TA work (when relevant)
+* doing student committee work (e.g., "PhD social committee") and department committee work (usually voluntary, e.g., member of the faculty search committee)
+* outreach work (e.g., report or op-ed based on your research)
+* advising others (e.g., Masters/Undergraduates/interns working on your projects)
+* writing professional email